 I moved to New York in February 2020, got sick, recovered, helped run an artist residency in March that ended early due to the coronavirus, and have been social distancing in South Brooklyn ever since.

-These works are tedious, time-consuming drawings later obscured completely with black ink.
-They start with a very smooth plastic surface and end in a rich black, prior details peeking through.
+These works are tedious, time-consuming drawings later obscured completely by obliterating them with black ink, some of which is removed in various ways.
+They start with a very smooth plastic surface and end in a rich black, with prior details peeking through.
 To me they feel like the virus blanketing us all – like racism raising its revolting head . . . like society itself.